 This is an incredible horse race that happens twice a year (July and August).
 The event draws great crowds.

-If you don’t like colder weather, but you’re open to cooler weather, you might opt to visit Italy during the shoulder season—that sweet spot between high and low season where the crowds are at a minimum, and hotel and air fares tend to be lower, too.
+If you don’t like colder weather, but you’re open to cooler weather, you might opt to visit Italy during the shoulder season.
+That’s sweet spot between high and low season where the crowds are at a minimum, and hotel and air fares are lower, too.

 In that regard, March and April are lovely times to visit Monteriggioni and Italy as a whole.

 Be aware that Easter tends to be crowded in Rome and Florence.
 Also, Carnevale is another localized high season in Italy.
 It takes place in Venice in February,

 Getting Around Monteriggioni

-Once you step through the gate of Monteriggioni, you can easily explore the fortress and its surrounding on foot in a couple of hours.
+Once you step through the gate of Monteriggioni, you can easily explore the fortress and its surroundings on foot in a couple of hours.
 It’s typically not crowded, except during the Monteriggioni festival.

 Things to Do in Monteriggioni Italy